LemonHike/Projects/README.md

 **About project 1: Classification Comparison**

-There is one file on the repository regarding this project
+There is one file in the repository regarding this project
 - Classification_Comparison.ipynb --> Contains the Notebook with the code and the Conclusions

 The dataset was composed of 1000 samples with 21 features each both numerical